-Over half a century, Lufthansa operated a total of 155 Boeing 737 family aircraft.
-However, the German airline took its final flight with the type almost two years ago.
-What happened to all those 737s and where are they now?
+Over almost half a century, German flag carrier Lufthansa operated 155 Boeing 737 family aircraft.
+However, this year will mark five years since the airline took its final flight with the type.
+But what happened to Lufthansa’s American narrowbody twinjets, and where are they today?

 Falling out of love

-Unfortunately for Boeing, at the same time as the Classic series was gripping the market, interest in a competitor aircraft was on the rise too.
-The Airbus A320 launched in 1984, and fast became a firm favorite as an alternative to the 737 family of aircraft.
-Being produced in Europe added to its appeal to the German airline, and it began receiving its fleet of A320-200s in 1989.
+Unfortunately for Boeing, while the 737 Classic series was gripping the market, interest in a competitor aircraft was also on the rise.
+The Airbus A320 launched in 1984, fast becoming a strong alternative to the 737 family.
+Being produced in Europe added to its appeal to the German airline, and it began receiving A320-200s in 1989.

-For the 737-100s, we can say with confidence that none are around today, as there are no 737-100s still in operation around the world.
-Apart from a few museum pieces, all have now been scrapped.
+In terms of Lufthansa’s 737-100s, we can confidently say that none are around today.
+There are no 737-100s still in operation around the world, and, apart from a few museum pieces, all have now been scrapped.

 Of the 737-200s, a surprising number are still around.
-While some have been scrapped, a huge number are in storage and there are 12 that we know of which are still in use today.
-Seven of these are flying for various airlines in South American, while the other five are operated by Transporte Aéreo Militar (TAM), a Bolivian Air Force owned airline offering flights to rural communities in the nation.
+While some have been scrapped, some remain in storage, with others even remaining in use today.
+These can be found among various airlines in South America, such as Colombian cargo carrier Aerosucre.
+Transporte Aéreo Militar (TAM) also operates two ex-Lufthansa -200s.
+TAM is a Bolivian Air Force owned airline offering flights to rural communities in the nation.

-One former Lufthansa 737-200 could live much longer than most.
-D-ABCE (the last to fly in Lufthansa livery) was converted to a cargo aircraft in 1995, but is now to be restored and displayed at the Dornier Museum in Friedrichshafen from 2019.
+It was converted to a cargo aircraft in 1995, and plans have since been drawn up to preserve it at the Dornier Museum in Friedrichshafen.
 However, one Lufthansa plane did not have such a happy ending.
-D-ABHD crashed while attempting to land in Turkey, killing all 11 passengers and five crew on board.
+D-ABHD crashed while attempting to land in Izmir, Turkey in 1988, killing all 11 passengers and five crew onboard.

 15 of the -500s were scrapped by Lufthansa themselves at the end of their service life.
-Of the other 18, three were sold to Braathens, two are being preserved and the rest went to Automatic LLC again.
-Of the three Braathens planes, one was eventually scrapped, one is stored, and one is still operating for Bravo Airways in Ukraine.
+Of the other 18, three were sold to Braathens, two are being preserved, and the rest went to Automatic LLC again.

 Coming back to Boeing?

-There is a potential surprise in store, however.
-Despite all Boeing 737 MAX currently being grounded, Lufthansa is said to be considering a ‘three-figure order’ of the type.
+However, there is a potential surprise in store.
+Despite the Boeing 737 MAX having been grounded, Lufthansa was said to be considering a ‘three-figure order’ of the type back in 2019.
 In a press conference Carsten Spohr, Lufthansa’s CEO, said,

 “We have not lost our trust in Boeing.
 They’ve built wonderful aircraft over the decades and I am sure they will fix the current issue.”